ingoweiss/manyworlds/README.md

-Just playing around with the idea of Gherkin scenarios trees.
+Just playing around with the idea of Gherkin scenario trees.

 Currently, all the code does is read a Gherkin file that describes a hierarchy of scenarios using indentation ...